PGB-LIV/VAPPER/README.md

-with each phylotype and their relative frequencies as proportions of the full repertoire in the given genome; a heat map with dendrogram showing either absolute VAP variation or deviation from the mean, using our pilot dataset; and a Principal Component Analysis (PCA) plot showing variation distribution in the given sample compared to our pilot dataset.
+with each phylotype and their relative frequencies as proportions of the full repertoire in the given genome; a heat map with dendrogram showing either absolute VAP variation or deviation from the mean, using our pilot dataset; and a Principal Component Analysis (PCA) plot showing variation distribution in the given sample compared to our pilot dataset containing isolates described by Silva Pereira et al. (2018) and Tihon et al. (2017).

 Transcriptomic VAP
 At the transcriptomic level the tool takes two NGS paired reads, maps the transcripts and estimates